- Winter health risks are not a single seasonal event but a multi-variable map: respiratory, cardiac, trauma, environmental and viral.

 What are the most common winter emergencies?

-Respiratory emergencies (COPD/asthma/pneumonia), cardiac events, traffic accidents + falls, hypothermia/frostbite, and carbon-monoxide poisoning are the five leading categories [1][2].
+Respiratory emergencies (Chronic Obstructive Pulmonary Disease (COPD)/asthma/pneumonia), cardiac events, traffic accidents + falls, hypothermia/frostbite, and carbon-monoxide poisoning are the five leading categories [1][2].
 They often overlap — a fallen person may also develop hypothermia.

 How do I monitor an elderly relative's winter health risks?